cockroachdb/docs/v1.0/orchestrate-cockroachdb-with-kubernetes.md

     pvc-5315efda-8bd5-11e6-a4f4-42010a800002   1Gi        RWO           Delete          Bound     default/datadir-cockroachdb-2             27s
     ~~~

 3. Wait a bit and then verify that three pods were created successfully.
-If you don't see three pods, wait longer and check again.
+If you do not see three pods, wait longer and check again.

     {% include copy-clipboard.html %}
     ~~~ shell